How to Make Seamless Slow Cooker to Instant Pot Conversions

 4. Adjust the timing

-Cooking meat in the slow cooker usually takes 6-8 hours, but it will only take about 30 minutes in the Instant Pot.
+Cooking meat in the slow cooker usually takes 6 to 8 hours, but it will only take about 30 minutes in the Instant Pot.
 If you include the time it takes to build pressure and release pressure, that means your meat will be cooked in about an hour.
-When it comes to vegetables, they only take under five minutes on the Manual pressure setting, so you certainly won’t need to let the recipe cook away all day!
+When it comes to vegetables, they take less than 5 minutes on the Manual pressure setting, so you certainly won’t need to let the recipe cook away all day!

-To find the best cooking times, there are a few cheat sheets available out there (like this one).
-I recommend keeping a record of what timings worked and what didn’t.
+To find the best cooking times, there are a few cheat sheets available out there.
+I recommend keeping a record of what timings worked and what didn’t for your slow cooker to Instant Pot conversions (more on that below!).
 Or, if you’re not one for record keeping, you can cross-reference other recipes with similar ingredients to find the Instant Pot cooking times.

 5. Consider adding ingredients in stages

-Since meat and vegetables cook at drastically different timings, you may not want to add cook them at the same time like you do in your slow cooker.
+Since meat and vegetables cook at drastically different timings, you may not want to add them at the same time like you do in your slow cooker.
 If your meat is cut into 1-inch or smaller pieces, it should be safe to toss them in together.
-But, if you’re using a larger chunk of meat (like pot roast or pork shoulder), make the recipe in stages.
+But, if you’re using a larger chunk of meat, like pot roast or pork shoulder, make the recipe in stages.
 Start by cooking the meat first and releasing the pressure.
 Then, add the vegetables and either simmer using the Saute function or cook under pressure for an additional 1 to 5 minutes.